 - Repeat this process with a different muscle group.

-When you get nervous, your breathing rates goes up.
-Plus, each breath becomes more shallow.
-This might make you feel like you are suffocating which only makes you more anxious.
+When you get nervous, your breathing rates go up.
+Plus, each breath becomes shallower.
+This might make you feel like you are suffocating, which only makes you more anxious.
 Breathing exercises allow you to control your breathing and reduce stress.
 Again, it’s best to learn and practice this technique when you are not feeling anxious.

 This method follows these steps:

 - Take a slow, deep breath in through your nose.
 Focus on pulling the air in from your abdomen.

 - Hold your breath for about 1 to 2 seconds.

 - Wait 2 to 3 seconds and inhale slowly again.